kamilogluipek/dsa210project/README.md

 I realized that my screen time is increasing significantly and I want to monitor and control my activity.
 I believe that my findings can help me to reduce my social media time and help me to do something more productive instead by gaining awareness on my behaviour.

 # Data source
-I will manually collect my daily Instagram screen time data from the Screen Time section of my Apple device and historical weather data for Istanbul for each day from the Weather Underground website: https://www.wunderground.com/calendar/tr/istanbul/LTBA/date/2025-4
+I fetched daily Instagram screen time data from the Screen Time section of my Apple device and historical weather data for Istanbul for each day from the Weather Underground website: https://www.wunderground.com/calendar/tr/istanbul/LTBA/date/2025-4

 I believe I will not have any problems with ethics and privacy issues since all weather data is publicly avaible and my own data will not be that personal.